anelendata/handoff/README.md

 # handoff.cloud

-Construct and deploy a configurable unix pipeline process serverlessly*.
+Deploy configurable unix pipeline jobs serverlessly.

 ## What is it?